yavda1/wii-hbguide/yeahboi/nandbackup.md

 1. Launch the Homebrew Channel
 2. Press the `home` button and select `Launch BootMii`

-## Actually backing up the NAND
+## Backing up the NAND

 ?> You can not navigate the BootMii menus with a Wii remote.
-You must use the `power` and `reset` buttons.
+You must use the `power` and `reset` buttons or a Gamecube controller.

 3. Select the icon with gears
 4. Select the BackUpMii icon